 Big Lake is a somewhat small city located in the state of Minnesota.
-With a population of 10,368 people and three constituent neighborhoods, Big Lake is the 95th largest community in Minnesota.
+With a population of 11,226 people and three constituent neighborhoods, Big Lake is the 95th largest community in Minnesota.

+Big Lake is a somewhat ethnically-diverse city.
 The people who call Big Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Big Lake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Big Lake include Norwegian, Swedish, Irish, and Polish.
+Important ancestries of people in Big Lake include German, Norwegian, Swedish, Irish, and French.

 The most common language spoken in Big Lake is English.
 Other important languages spoken here include Spanish and Italian.